zoometh/thomashuet/profiles/oxford/team/thomas.md

 #### week 6

-- start the deployment of Arches v7:
+- start to work on the deployment of Arches v7:
     - work on the test [24test](http://34.243.109.142/) database
 - no response from the EAMENA GitHub user account, so will rename the EAMENA organisation account from "eamena-oxford" to something similar to "eamena-project" (I'll create a pool).
 - will submit on the [GMPCA colloquium](https://gmpca.fr/colloques-d-archeometrie/1849-archeometrie-2023-nice-appel-a-communication) abstract, session on data management, after Bijan and Andrew comments.